evanroane/evanroane.github.io/index.md

 	<div class="large-6 columns bump">
 		<div class="panel radius" data-equalizer-watch>
 			<p>
 			I am an apprentice software developer at Nashville Software School gaining experience using web technologies including JavaScript, AngularJS, and HTML/CSS.
 I also create native Windows applications using the C# programming language and Microsoft’s SQL Server.
-The combination of my experience educating others in forming clear ideas, my practiced communication skills, my abstract problem solving ability honed as a student of philosophy, and my desire to take on new challenges, positions me as an adept junior software developer.
+The combination of my experience educating others in forming clear ideas, my practiced communication skills, my abstract problem solving ability honed as a student and teacher of philosophy, and my desire to take on new challenges, position me as an adept junior software developer.
 When I am not writing code, I love to run, hike, cook, read, and practice yoga.
 			</p>
 		</div>
 	</div>